fetzi/server-timing/README.md

 server-timing is a PHP middleware package that adds the `Server-Timing` header to your responses.
 This information can be viewed in your web browser, for example in Google Chrome.

+More information on the `ServerTiming` response header can be found on [MDN docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Server-Timing).

 ![](static/server-timing.png)

 The package automatically adds two default metrics but allows you to add custom metrics as well.